anoma/namada/documentation/specs/src/economics/proof-of-stake/bonding-mechanism.md

 The invariants for updates in both cases are that `m - n >= 0` and `m - n <= pipeline_length`.

-For the active validator set, we store all the active and inactive validators separately with their respective voting power:
+We store all the active and inactive validators in two separate sets, ordered by their voting power.
+Conceptually, this may look like this:

 ```rust,ignore
 type VotingPower = u64;